D.C. United: Olsen era (2010–2020)

-Recent years (2021–present)
+2021–present

 During the 2021 season, United hired Argentine manager, Hernán Losada, who had previously coached Belgian outfit, Beerschot.
 The decision came after the ownership decided to not hire Chris Armas as head coach.
 The media found the hire a unique and ambitious hire.
 As head coach, Losada moved the team away from a counter-attacking defensive style, and focused more on a high-octane, attacking style, where Losada prioritized fitness and speed, putting intense pressure on the opponents defense.
 Losada only managed the club for the entirety of the 2021 season, where on the final day of the season, they finished just outside of the playoff spot.
 Despite this, Losada remained in charge of United for the first two months of the 2022 campaign.
 However, due to disagreements between the front office and Losada in coaching philosophy, as well as a poor string of league results, Losada was fired in April 2022 after coaching the club for about 14 months.

-Following the firing, several United players came out speaking about Losada's poor communication with players, and strict dietary regulations, which had caused tension between the players and Losada's coaching staff.
+Several United players later spoke publicly about Losada's poor communication with players, and strict dietary regulations, which had caused tension between the players and Losada's coaching staff.
 Management felt that Losada was too critical of the front office, particularly of Dave Kasper and Jason Levien, and that the relationship between coaching staff and the front office staff had been strained.
 During this time off the field, Mario Mims and Mark Ingram II joined D.C.
 United Holdings as minority owners.